 Dogs have 39 pairs of chromosomes (compared to human’s 23) arranged in specific sequences.
 Many of these sequences are the same for every dog.
 For example, a specific sequence might code for fur growth.
 However, while the sequences are the same, one of the building blocks that make up the sequence could be different for different dogs.

 For example, it might code for curly fur instead of straight fur.
-Geneticists look at the pattern of differences in these known sequences.
-They can compare them against the pattern for specific breeds or against the pattern that is known to be related to specific diseases.
+Next, geneticists look at the pattern of differences in these known sequences.
+Then, they can compare them against the pattern for specific breeds or against the pattern that is known to be related to specific diseases.

 What will dog DNA tests tell you?